mullvad/mullvadvpn-app-binaries/README.md

 Then tag the new head of `mullvad-patches` as `<original tag name>-mullvad`, for example `v2.4.8-mullvad`.
 This tag should be signed and pushed to our fork repository.

+Repeat the process above for the `openvpn-build`.
+Note: The upstream tags are not signed in `openvpn-build`.

 ### Building on Linux + macOS

 Before building, one has to ensure that the build host has all the required